tarwn/lessthandot-hugo/blogs/content/posts/2012-06-12-making-squishit-work-with-amazon.md

 }
 ```

 Finally, we need to change the way the file renderer is obtained when we go to render the combined assets.
 Previously we were instantiating a new FileRenderer or CacheRenderer depending on circumstance, and passing that renderer into the main rendering method.
-This won&#8217;t cut it anymore, as our needs have gotten significantly more complex.
+This won't cut it anymore, as our needs have gotten significantly more complex.
 The constraints we have to deal with are as follows:

   * When debugging we should use a normal file renderer
   * We should favor a renderer configured at the instance level over one configured statically